cap-js/docs/guides/authorization.md

 ### 4. Adjust the `xs-security.json` security descriptor

-For multi tenant applications it must be ensured that the `xs-security.json` security descriptor contains only the basic necessary declarations
+For multi tenant applications it must be ensured that the `xs-security.json` security descriptor contains only the basic necessary declarations.
+For single tenant applications the XSUAA service instances and this file are no longer needed when using AMS.

 ::: code-group
 ````yaml [xs-security.json]